MicrosoftDocs/quantum-docs/articles/includes/quickstart-provider-include-pasqal.md

     seq.add(complex_pulse, "ch1") # Add the pulse to channel "ch1"
     ```

-The image shows the simpleand the complex pulse.
+The image shows the simple and the complex pulse.

 :::image type="content" source="../media/provider-format-pasqal-pulser.png" alt-text="Plot of the ":::